sparkfunX/Buzzard/README.md

 # SparkFun Buzzard Label Generator

+If you're looking for legacy buzzard, it is still live at [github.io](https://sparkfunx.github.io/Buzzard/) and the source can be found in the `gh-pages` branch of this repo.
+Below is the documentation for `Buzzard.py`.
+For extensive legacy documentation, see the wiki.

 ```
 usage: buzzard.py [-h] [-f FONTNAME] [-s SCALEFACTOR] [-l EAGLELAYERNUMBER]
                   [-v] [-o {b,ls,lib}] [-n SIGNALNAME] [-u SUBSAMPLING]